 the marks shown in the lab workbook.

-- Lab-Prep: Drill Down (watch, but you are
+- Lab-Prep: Drill Down using Set Actions (watch, but you are not required to

 - Lab-Prep: Web Data Connectors (you are